A no-go result on observing quantum superpositions: Impossibility of observing real Schr o dinger's cats

 \section{Impossibility of observing real Schr\"{o}dinger's cats}

-As a corollary of the theorem, if the physical carrier is a real cat, then it is impossible to find it as the Schr\"{o}dinger's cat state, no matter it is expressed as Eq. (\ref{sch}) or Eq. (\ref{cat}).
-This is because, first, while there could be medical cases standing on the blurred line between life and death which are hard to define technically, they are obviously not what the Schr\"{o}dinger's cat paradox is talking about.
+Applying our no-observing theorem on the Schr\"{o}dinger's cat paradox, we can see that if the physical carrier is a real cat, then it is impossible to find it as the Schr\"{o}dinger's cat state, no matter it is expressed as Eq. (\ref{sch}) or Eq. (\ref{cat}).
+This is because, first, while there could be medical cases standing on the blurred line between life and death which are hard to define technically, they are obviously not what the Schr\"{o} dinger's cat paradox is talking about.
 Instead, most of the time discriminating the state of a living cat from a dead one is not a hard task.
 Secondly, though the secrets of life still have not been unfold completely, we all know that bringing a dead cat back to life is impossible, at least with current science.
-Therefore, the states $\left\vert alive\right\rangle $ and $\left\vert dead\right\rangle $\ satisfy the two conditions in the theorem even if the laboratory is taken as the entire universe, so we can take $\left\vert L\right\rangle =\left\vert alive\right\rangle $ and $\left\vert D\right\rangle =\left\vert dead\right\rangle $.
+Therefore, the states $\left\vert alive\right\rangle $ and $\left\vert dead\right\rangle $\ satisfy the two conditions in the theorem even if the laboratory is taken as the entire universe, so we can take $\left\vert L\right\rangle =\left\vert alive\right\rangle $ and $ \left\vert D\right\rangle =\left\vert dead\right\rangle $.
 Consequently, the theorem tells us that the projective operator $P_{S}$ in Eq. (\ref{Ps}) does not exist in reality.
-As a special case (by taking $a=b=1/\sqrt{2}$), it is impossible to construct the projective operator $P_{cat}^{+}$ in Eq. (\ref{projector}).
+As a special case (by taking $a=b=1/\sqrt{2}$), it is impossible to construct the projective operator $P_{cat}^{+}$ in Eq. (\ref {projector}).
 Otherwise, as shown in the proof of the theorem, we can start with a real dead cat, then apply $P_{cat}^{+}$\ and $P_{L}$\ successively and bring it back to life.

 For the same reason, we can also take $\left\vert L\right\rangle =\left\vert undecayed\right\rangle \left\vert alive\right\rangle $ and $\left\vert D\right\rangle =\left\vert decayed\right\rangle \left\vert dead\right\rangle $ instead, because no matter what the relationship between $\left\vert undecayed\right\rangle $ and $\left\vert decayed\right\rangle $\ is, the irreversibility from $\left\vert alive\right\rangle $ to $\left\vert dead\right\rangle $\ already guarantees that the states $\left\vert L\right\rangle $ and $\left\vert D\right\rangle $ defined this way meet the requirement in the theorem.
 Then it immediately follows that the projective operator $P_{Sch}^{+}$ in Eq. (\ref{project both}) does not exist either.